Steve-Cheney/Project-Management-Dashboard/README.md

     Microsoft PowerAutomate
     Microsoft Teams PowerBI Integration

+#### Scope of Project
+The Client wanted to move from Excel spreadsheets that tracked employee payroll to a more in-depth system where they could not only easily track payroll, but also track Project status, completion, and time-spent.
+This Dashboard provides the Client an easy way to have their employees enter time worked and view all relevant data from thoese punches.
+This dashboard offers a low-maintenance solution, low upkeep cost, and high customizability.

 #### Work Flow
 The MS PowerApps app connects to Microsoft Dataverse, a proprietary DBMS system that is integrated into the MS Power Suite.
 It is an SQL-like relational platform that allows for querrying, views, and security roles.
 The GUI run through PowerApps connects to custom relational tables hosted on Dataverse.
-Querries to Dataverse return dynamically updated results to the GUI in real-time any amount of users.
+Querries to Dataverse return dynamically updated results to the GUI in real-time and to any amount of users.
 This allows for multiple users to run the App through a seamless MS Teams interface, where Teams hosts the app run-time.

 ## Home Screen
 ![Home](https://user-images.githubusercontent.com/29099473/203421346-9fda6a82-8a79-46ca-8473-19793bf136cf.png)